gridlang/grid/docs/src/map.md

 For each item in the input, it will be mapped to the capture and execute the block.

-As indicated in the example, the map operator will generate an index (int) and item (depending on input type).
+As indicated in the example, the grid operator will generate an index (int) and item (depending on input type).
 If only one capture variable is provided, it's type will be `(int, _)` where the item type depends on the input as listed above.
 If you provide an index variable and item variable, it will be destructured to those variables accordingly.